 Origin & History

-FIDO Device Onboard was originally known as Secure Device Onboard and was released as open source software by Intel Corporation and joined LF Edge as a Stage 1, “At Large” project in February 2020, based on Intel® SDO Version 1.8.
+Secure Device Onboard was released as open source software by Intel Corporation and joined LF Edge as a Stage 1, “At Large” project in February 2020, based on Intel® SDO Version 1.8.

 The original Intel® SDO launched in September 2017 as a stand-alone Intel product reflecting the original SDO protocol and architecture specifications.
 With the complex ecosystem needed for success of this product, Intel decided to open source and donate the core functions of Intel® SDO to the community in order to drive an industry standard, resolve key industry friction points, and allow the IOT market to grow faster.
 Intel believes that open sourcing with a vibrant ecosystem will allow SDO to evolve into a true industry standard.